mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 atmosphere is of a fairly standard composition and density but its taint makes the use of a filter mask necessary.
-The world is part of the Palique Cluster, on both the Coreward Xboat route form Mora and also the Jump–2 route into Trin’s Veil and ultimately Glisten subsectors.
+The world is part of the Palique Cluster, on both the Coreward Xboat route form Mora and also the Jump–2 route into Trin's Veil and ultimately Glisten subsectors.

 Several attempts have been made to settle Nexine at various times,